TedHusted/awake/awake.md/awake.md

 Ki: To convince the Supreme Leader, we need to provide hard data to backup our projections of the number of units we can export to China.

 Sun: I can manufacture the data we need, and it will be accepted as fact. — To meet our goals, we will need more resources than we can buy from the black market.
-We have our own Omnibot force to prepare in addition to supplying China with workers.
+We have our own force to prepare in addition to supplying China with workers.

 Choi: The salvaged tanker is full with siphoned hydrogen.
 Is it time to move on the Vanir and use Elysium as our staging ground?

 Ki: Perhaps.
-Let’s call for a vote.
+Let’s discuss the battle plan.

+***

+[Battle Ready]

+***

+[The Big Reveal]

+[…]

+***

+“Noah, I’m here with Elena.
+You’re on speaker.”

+“Exciting news, yeah?”

+“Yep.
+I don’t want to be that person who says I told you so.
+But I told you so.”

+***

+[Open Beta]

 ***